 The doctor may have checked Lyme disease, a bacterial infection often spread by ticks, before you are diagnosed with fibromyalgia.
 When you received a negative result, he or she probably removed the possible causes of your symptoms from their mental list and went on to exclude other conditions.

 But the standard testing on Lyme disease is only 50-60% effective, which many doctors do not know.
-Which means which even if you have been checking it negatively, you can still have Lyme!
+This means which even if you have been checking it negatively, you can still have Lyme!

 Around 18 months ago, when I found out that I had Lyme, I learned that lesson firsthand.
 Fibromyalgia was diagnosed in 2014.
 My rheumatologist also dismissed my symptoms, including Lyme, as standard culprits.
 Personally, I have been checked on Lyme by LabCorp at least twice and my results have been negative at both times.